-My name is Megan Savage and I’m 18 years old.
+My name is Megan Savage and I’m 21 years old.
 I studied my GCSEs/A-Levels at Burnside Business and Enterprise College.
-In September 2015 I will be studying BA (Hons) Contemporary and Popular Music at Newcastle University.
+Ihave have completed a BA (Hons) Contemporary and Popular Music at Newcastle University and have just embarked on a Masters degree in Arts, Business & Creativity.

 What encouraged you to take part in TICE?
 What creative area did you choose and why?